Choice of Entity

 1. Determine a “corporation,” for tax purposes, and identify regular corporations from other entities.

 2. Identify “personal service corporations” and small business investment companies, their requirements & tax treatment and determine when and how clients can engage or avoid such classification for their benefit.

 3. Recognize the transfer of money, property or both by prospective shareholders to a corporation and the requirements of §351.

 4. Specify the requirements of §1244 stock and the small business stock exclusion, and determine the differences between start-up expenses and organizational expenses.

-5. Identify corporate pitfalls and dangers noting tax recognition of the entity, tax rates, AMT computation, capital gains & losses under §1212 and the dividends received deduction under §243.
+5. Identify corporate pitfalls and dangers citing tax recognition of the entity, tax rates, AMT repeal, capital gains & losses under §1212 and the dividends received deduction under §243.

-7. Identify available corporate accounting periods and methods noting the treatment and impact of tax-exempt income, inventory identifica-tion & evaluation, multiple corporations, and corporate liquidations and distributions.
+7. Identify available corporate accounting periods and methods stating the treatment and impact of tax-exempt income, inventory identification & evaluation, multiple corporations, and corporate liquidations and distributions.

 After studying the materials in Chapter 4, answer the exam questions 47 to 68.

 At the start of Chapter 5, participants should identify the following topics for study: